Moonai - stars

 Moonai - arrow down

 The hormonal police won't stop you—so yes, go for it.
 Think of it as a painkiller—it may not know where your pain is, but it will affect the region of your brain controlling it.
-However, Moonai considers and optimizes the sound, app, experience, and neuroscience for individuals with a menstrual cycle.
-Studies have shown that music and pain perception vary based on sex differences, and menstrual pain management requires its own specific approach (psychologically, socially, and biologically).
+However, Moonai considers and optimizes the sound, app, experience, and neuroscience for women's reproductive health pain and stress Studies have shown that music and pain perception vary based on sex differences, and women's reproductive health pain and stress management requires its own specific approach (psychologically, socially, and biologically).

-So whether you're a man, someone without a menstrual cycle, Bruce Jenner, or part of a testosterone squad, you can use Moonai and experience some benefits.
-However, it's not optimized and personalized specifically for you.
+So whether you're a man, someone without a period, a xx hormonal cycle, (etc.) or part of a testosterone squad, you can use Moonai and experience some benefits.
+However, it's not optimized and personalized specifically for you, and Moonai 3rd mission is to investigate pain and stress in women's reproductive health pain and stress.

-We remain focused on delivering a solution for menstrual pain because there's still so much to do, it's still considered taboo, and we will stand our ground on this.
+We remain focused on delivering a solution for women's reproductive health pain and stress because there's still so much to do, it's still considered taboo, and we will stand our ground on this.

 the science